-A volcano spews lava and smoke next to a fishing village on the Reykjanes Peninsula, Iceland on January 14, 2024.
+A volcano spews lava and smoke next to a fishing village on the Reykjanes Peninsula, Iceland, on January 14, 2024.
 Photo: Icelandic Civil Protection Agency

-Authorities said the eruption began early on Sunday north of the town of Grindavik, which had just hours earlier been evacuated for the second time since November.
+Authorities said the eruption began early on Sunday north of the town of Grindavik, which just hours earlier had been evacuated for the second time since November.

 Last month, an eruption that began at the Svartsengi volcanic system on December 18 forced the complete evacuation of Grindavik's 4,000 residents a month in advance, as well as the closure of the popular tourist destination Blue Lagoon.